 Shortening of the t-shirt length is a problem I see often.
 Cotton t-shirts are more prone to shrinkage than blends.

 Accept the shrinkage reality and buy accordingly.
-Infact everytime I buy a cotton dress from a store I always try on a bigger size in anticipation of it shrinking somewhat.
+In fact, every time I buy a cotton dress from a store I always try on a bigger size in anticipation of it shrinking somewhat.
 Especially for clothes which are very close fitting.
 I am wary of the armhole, bust, waist and the hip area tightening.
-So When I try clothes, if they are slightly tight there, I know it will get even tighter with washing, unless the clothing is made of pretreated or preshrunk fabric.
+So when I try clothes in shops, if they are slightly tight there, I know it will get even tighter with washing, unless the clothing is made of pretreated or preshrunk fabric.

 Most low quality garments made of cheap fabric shrink very badly.